MarceloAlves/awesome-agtech/README.md

 #### Open Source
  * [Ekylibre](https://github.com/ekylibre/ekylibre) -
 Ekylibre is a simple enterprise management web application for farmers and small enterprises
 * [farmOS](https://github.com/farmOS/farmOS) - farmOS is a web-based application for farm management, planning, and record keeping.
+* [Tania](https://github.com/Tanibox/tania-core) - Tania is a free and open source farming management system for everyone.
+You can manage your areas, reservoirs, farm tasks, inventories, and the crop growing progress.